CathalShandon/world-cup-jerseys/README.md

 Cancel and go back to post link opens the post list.
 Pressing Confirm Delete button actually deletes the selected post and associated comments and then returns post list page with message to notify the user the post is deleted

-#### Members Page

-**For site visitor who has not logged in**

-Access is attempted by copying the page address to ensure that the page is not displayed for the site visitors who are not logged in.

-**For registered and logged in users**

-Page displays with each member in a panel with their image, name and button to open their individual profile page.
-A Button to open individual profile page opens the profile of the selected member.

 #### View profile page